deco3500/TeamLumos/README.md

 * iPad

 **Mobile Development**
+* Mobile or Web Developers and Designers
+* Android Device & iOS to conduct quality assurance
+* Development Environment to design and program
+* Web services to host Server API & Database to store information

 **News Acquisition**
+* News gathering algorithm to obtain articles, either via RSS feeds or directly from sites.
+Unlikely to be geo specific
+* User generated content with GPS location.
+In addition, as the application is a free platform, locals can freely upload their news with ease.
+In order to integrate it into their current advertising structure, a guide would be provided.

 ## Team
 **Social and Mobile:** \#Conservation, \#Coordination, \#Collaboration, \#Awareness, \#COMPUTER SUPPORTED COOPERATIVE WORK (CSCW)